mobiletest2016/machine-learning-articles/articles/random-initialization-vanishing-and-exploding-gradients.md

 Chaining gradients by multiplying them to find the gradient for an arbitrary layer presents you with a weird peculiarity: the so-called vanishing gradients problem.

 As you can see from the normal distribution, to give but one example, is that the majority of the values are relatively low, say within +3 and -1.
-In fact, the odds are largest that you randomly select a number that is larger than -1 and smaller than 1, i.e. \[latex\]
+In fact, the odds are largest that you randomly select a number that is larger than -1 and smaller than 1, i.e. $
-\-0.9999999999(..) < x < 0.99999999999(..)\[/latex\]
+\-0.9999999999(..) < x < 0.99999999999(..)$

 ![](images/1920px-Normal_Distribution_PDF.svg_-1024x654.png)

-Suppose that all your neurons output \[latex\]0.1\[/latex\] - a bit strange, but it makes reasoning about vanishing gradients easier.
+Suppose that all your neurons output $0.1$ - a bit strange, but it makes reasoning about vanishing gradients easier.
 Suppose that you have some layers and a gradient improvement of 0.03.
 Five layers upstream, with an activation function that outputs between 0 and 1, the gradient improvement for the sixth given the others could be something like 0.1 x 0.1 x 0.1 x 0.1 x 0.1 x 0.03.

 And that's a very small number.